felixpaq/remark-local-plantuml/README.md

 ![NPM Build Status](https://github.com/mstroppel/remark-local-plantuml/actions/workflows/npmbuild.yml/badge.svg)

-`remark-local-plantuml` is a simple plugin for [remarkjs](https://github.com/remarkjs/remark) that converts PlantUML code locally to inline html SVG nodes.
+`@felixpaq/remark-local-plantuml` is a simple plugin for [remarkjs](https://github.com/remarkjs/remark) that converts PlantUML code locally to inline html SVG nodes.

+Forked for these reasons :
+- Needed to update to node-plantuml-back
+- Adding collapsible block with plantuml source in it
+- Update packages to latest versions

+Won't be maintained in the future unless I need to.

 ## Installing